Sardinia - an enchanting island

 For nature lovers, there are many different wildlife including flamingos, wild horses and seals and the island also has an abundance of history with many Roman ruins, temples and grottos to visit.

 Where to stay?

-There is a wide range of properties to rent in Sardinia, catering for all budgets.
-You will find apartments and cottages on the coast, many with sea views; villas in the hills and traditional properties in historic old parts of towns.
+Holiday Homes in Italy offer a good selection on the island, catering for all budgets, from Sardinia villas with private pools to budget apartments You will find apartments and cottages on the coast, many with sea views; villas in the hills and traditional apartments in historic old parts of towns.

 How to get there?

 There are three main airports to access Sardinia; Cagliari in the South; Alghero in the North West and Olbia in the North East.

 What to eat?